AlbertSu123/website/content/posts/reflections/lessons-from-a-berkeley-4.0.md

 description: "Actually Useful Study Tips"
 socialImage: "/media/image-2.jpg"
 ---
+Note: I am not the UC Berkeley 4.0 :{
 ### Midterm 1

 Always over study for midterm 1, you don't know how well your classmates will do on the tests nor the structure and format for the tests, thus, you need to be extra prepared.